We the People: Interesting Facts About the Constitution

 The Constitution of the United States is the document that established America’s national government and the fundamental laws.
 It starts with the important words in the preamble, “We the People,” and provides American citizens with guaranteed rights.
 This patriotic document has many topics contained within it, all of which are extremely important to American citizens.

-Here are five interesting facts you may or may not know about the U.S. Constitution:
+Looking for other interesting tidbits about the United States Constitution?
+Here are five interesting facts you may or may not know about the U.S. Constitution.

 Some people may not know the exact date the U.S. Constitution was signed.
 This important American document was signed on September 17, 1787, at Independence Hall in Philadelphia.
 The day is known as Constitution Day and acknowledged every year, although many people may not even know about this important annual day of celebration.